ptrgags/p5-sketchbook/Autocatalysis/logbook.md

 concentration data structure is now moved to its own file.
 I also created a `SeashellTexture` and `ReactionDiffusion` classes to encapsulate the main logic.
 This will also make it easy to make presets.

+## 2021-08-08 Start working on shell growth

+Today I finished reorganizing the code and started experimenting with making the shell grow -- ie. change the size of the row while the simulation is in progress.
+So far I've got that much working.

+TODO: Screenshot

+The other part is rendering the texture.
+If I render the array contents directly, the UV coordinates will be stretched out

+TODO: Streched out UVs

+Instead, if I duplicate pixels around, I can make the texture more rectangular and this will make the UVs less stretched.

+TODO: Better

+To do this, I need to stretch out the texture, but only in the places where the shell grew.

+TODO: Diagrams of this

+Next Steps:

+* Debug the texture rendering
+* Add diagrams of this growth algorithm
+* Try different amounts of growth
+* Try shrinking the texture too